-As of the date of this AIF, to the knowledge of the Corporation, the aforementioned individuals, beneficially owned, directly or indirectly, less than 1% of the outstanding Common Shares.
+As of the date of this AIF, to the knowledge of the Company, the aforementioned individuals, beneficially owned, directly or indirectly, less than 1% of the outstanding Common Shares.

-The auditors of RNC are PricewaterhouseCoopers LLP, Chartered Accountants, 1250, Blvd.
+The auditors of RNC are PricewaterhouseCoopers LLP, a partnership of Chartered Profesional Accountants, 1250, Blvd.
 René-Lévesque Ouest Suite 2800 Montréal, Quebec H3B 2G4.
 PricewaterhouseCoopers LLP reports that they are independent from RNC within the meaning of the Code of Ethics of the Ordre des comptables agréés du Quebec.